cissagatto/Best-Partition-Silhouete/README.md

 Confirms if the folder UTILS contains the following files: Clus.jar, R_csv_2_arff.jar, and weka.jar.
 Without these jars, the code not runs.
 Also, confirms if the folder _libs_ is present with the jars: Clus.jar, commons-math-1.0.jar, jgap.jar and weka.jar.

 ### Step-5
-The results stored in the folder _OUTPUT_ in the code https://github.com/cissagatto/Generate-Partitions-Kohonen will be used here.
+The results stored in the folder _OUTPUT_ in the codes _Generate-Partition-Kohonen, or Generate-Partition-Random1, or Generate-Partition-Random2 or Generate-Partition-Jaccard_ will be used here.
 Copy the folder with the name of the dataset in the folder _PARTITIONS_.

 <img src="https://github.com/cissagatto/Best-Partition-Silhouete/blob/main/structure_partitions_bps.png" width="300">